Fitus/Zaloha.sh/DOCUMENTATION.md

 double-quotes themselves, then it too must be enclosed in double-quotes (") and the original double-quotes must be escaped by second double-quotes ("").

-Examples (for bash for both single-quoted and double-quoted strings):
+Examples (for BASH for both single-quoted and double-quoted strings):

   * exclude all objects named Windows Security
   * exclude all objects named My "Secret" Things